Periodic Table

 It can donate the seven outer electrons to have stable electronic structure/configuration 2:.

 It can gain one extra electron to have stable electronic structure/configuration 2:8.
-Gaining requires less energy, and thus Fluorine reacts by gaining one extra electrons.
+Gaining requires less energy, and thus Fluorine reacts by gaining one extra electron.

 It can donate the three outer electrons to have stable electronic structure/configuration 2:8.